gravitational/workshop/docker.md

 Namespaces create isolated stacks of linux primitives for a running process.

-* NET namespace creates a separate networking stack for the container, own routing tables and devices
+* NET namespace creates a separate networking stack for the container, with its own routing tables and devices
 * PID namespace is used to assign isolated process IDs that are separate from host OS.
-This is important if we want to send signal to a running process, for example
+For example, this is important if we want to send signals to a running process.
-* MNT namespace creates a scoped view of a filesystem using [VFS](http://www.tldp.org/LDP/khg/HyperNews/get/fs/vfstour.html), it lets container to get it's own "root" filesystem and map directories from one location on the host to the other location inside container
+* MNT namespace creates a scoped view of a filesystem using [VFS](http://www.tldp.org/LDP/khg/HyperNews/get/fs/vfstour.html).
+It lets a container to get its own "root" filesystem and map directories from one location on the host to the other location inside container.
-* UTS namespace lets container to get its own hostname
+* UTS namespace lets container to get to its own hostname.
-* IPC namespace is used to isolate inter process communication (e.g. message queues)
+* IPC namespace is used to isolate inter-process communication (e.g. message queues).
 * USER namespace allows container processes have different users and IDs from the host OS.

 **Control groups**